Sunday, May 22, 2016

 Elsewhere, a young Patch MacKenzie plays Kane's much younger squeeze,

 Migdia Chinea has one of her earliest credits as well, before launching her career as a writer-director:

 And Donna Andreson makes an appearance as Christie's jailed material witness, shortly before her most memorable role in 1976's Mansion of the Damned.
 Incidentally, that cult classic was directed by Michael Pataki, who would join the cast of GET CHRISTIE LOVE! just a few episodes later as Christie's new partner, replacing Andy Romano.

 The eclectic guest cast headed by Galager, Quade and Brooke is a definite plus, since both Andy Romano and Dennis Rucker are M.I.A. this week and Charles Cioffi is limited to a fifteen second telephone cameo.
 Doesn't quite all tie together, but does set up a potential sequel with Galager's Sheriff, since Quade's accomplice who actually committed one murder and sabotaged Christie's car is still at large.
 Alas, Highway to Murder would be our only visit to Monroe, California and those fiery enchiladas.

-ONE LUMP OR MORE?
+ONE LUMP, OR MORE?

 Christie doles out two. with Trenton and Deputy Willet uneasily sugared by our wary heroine.
-The first after that aforementioned back windshield blast, the latter after the deputy gets the drop on the big city detective who threw a wrench in his seemingly foolproof scheme.
+The first after that aforementioned back windshield blast, the latter after the deputy gets the drop on the big city detective who threw a wrench in his seemingly foolproof stratagem.

 THE BOTTOM LINE: